tinkercademy-bootcamp/chat-project-balaji1029/exercise-3/README.md

 - Read https://en.cppreference.com/w/cpp/memory#Smart_pointers - Guide to
   modern C++ memory management using smart pointers
 - Which pointer types are the most important to know about?

+  - `shared_ptr`, `unique_ptr`
 - Which smart pointer should you use by default if you can?

+  - `unique_ptr` should be the go to pointer if we know that the reference is going to be unique, but `shared_ptr` is more useful in data structures like Linked List
 - Does changing your optimization level in `CXXFLAGS` from `-O0` to `-O3` have any impact on the answers to any of the above questions?

+  - No, the specifications of the C++ classes don't change by the optimisations used by the compiler

 ## More Thinking About Performance

 - After your experiments with Compiler Explorer, do you have any updates for your answers in exercise-2?

+  - We can check out the memory layout of statically defined character arrays in the `.data` section of the executable

 ### Bonus: Do Not Watch Now